Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 `populate_db(conn, cur)`

 - This function takes in a connection object `conn` and a cursor object `cur` as parameters.
 The `conn` object is used to commit changes to the database, while the `cur` object is used to execute SQL statements.
 The function reads data from a CSV file called `RSSFeeds.csv` and inserts it into the `rssfeeds` table.

+`create_has(password)`

+- This function takes in a password as a parameter and returns a hashed version of it.
+The hashed password is stored in the database instead of the actual password.

 ### Reading data from CSV file